 In fact, the Philippines has its own quirky flavors of Ice Candies.
 There are Mongo, Buko, Jackfruit, Mango Graham, Halo-Halo, Ube, and many more that truly resembles the cleverness of Filipinos in terms of rich food choices.

 As we already know, Magnum is the top-selling Belgian brand of ice cream bars worldwide.
 They become very popular for coating the already delicious vanilla ice cream with thick crunchy chocolate.
 Now, this very inspirational idea made the ordinary Filipino ice candy special.
 The good news is it is super easy and speedy that you can just make yourself some back in the kitchen.
 You just need a very few affordable ingredients and a clear recipe guide to start.
+It is very easy how to make magnum ice candy.
+Follow the ice candy recipe to make for your family and friends.

 How to Make Magnum-Style Ice Candy